-Investment of the Trust Fund produced a positive return this year.
-With the financial volatility which has accompanied the ongoing Covid-19 pandemic, returns this financial year were down.
-The return from all 3 Fund Managers was -1%.
+Investment of the Trust Fund produced a negative return this year.
+It was a difficult year for financial markets, with high inflation, rising interest rates and the war in Ukraine all causing severe disruption.
+The return from all 3 Fund Managers was -2%.